 A true Bahamian tradition.
 The fish fry is a long street filled with fun restaurants serving up platters of traditional Bahamian food.
 Peas and rice anyone?

 Order well, and maybe split a meal.
 Depending on where you go portions can be quite large.
 Just make sure to pair your order with our favorite drink – sky juice!

-Dine at the best restaurants
+15. Dine at the best local restaurants

-The wine list is surprising, and the dessert is traditional Italian.
+The wine list is surprising, and the dessert is traditionally Italian.
 I come here every trip and am always pleased with the wonderful service and dining options!

 The Poop Deck

-A casual restaurant overlooking the port and Paradise Island, The Poop Deck (at east Bay Street) catches fish and brings them straight from the ocean to your plate.
-Definitely one of our favorite restaurants-we go every visit!
+A casual restaurant overlooking the harbor and Paradise Island, The Poop Deck (at East Bay Street) catches fresh fish and brings them straight from the ocean to your plate.

 The Poop Deck’s fresh catch is on display, you choose it, and they cook it perfectly.
 They are well-known for their snapper, but we love their crab claws!